Robert Lewandowski: Sponsorship and media appearances

+Since 2011 until 2018, he had a sponsorship contract with Gillette and appeared in numerous advertising campaigns of the brand.
+In 2020, the contract was renewed.
 In 2013, Lewandowski signed a sponsorship deal with Nike.
+He also collaborated and appeared in advertisements of Panasonic, T-Mobile Polska, Coca-Cola, Head & Shoulders and 4F.

+In 2016, a mobile game Lewandowski: Euro Star 2016 was released on Android and iOS platforms.

 In March 2022, Lewandowski cancelled his sponsorship deal with Chinese telecom company Huawei after the company's reported support to Russia following the Russian invasion of Ukraine.
 Lewandowski had signed on as the global ambassador for Huawei, after agreeing to a partnership in November 2015.

 Lewandowski featured on the cover of the Polish edition of EA Sports' FIFA 15 video game, alongside Lionel Messi.
-Lewandowski's "X" goal celebration—arms crossed and index fingers pointing up—appears in FIFA 18.
+Lewandowski's "X" goal celebration—arms crossed and index fingers pointing up—has appeared in EA Sports' FIFA series since FIFA 18.

+In 2022, Lewandowski was the most popular Pole on social media.
+His accounts on Instagram, YouTube and Tik Tok were followed by over 62 million people.
+In 2023, he was the subject of a documentary film entitled Lewandowski − Nieznany (Lewandowski − Unknown), which premiered on 28 March and is available on Amazon Prime.